JeanMILPIED/NLP_gutemberg_epidemia/README.md

 ## STEP2: have fun!
 I have plenty ideas to use this like these ones:
 - look for the books that relate to an epidemy and extract the paragraphs to build an anthology of epidemy wordings
+    - all the tools have been built to extract all the sentences that contain a given word in a writer 'library'
+    - 2 examples have been saved for the word 'épidémie' in the books from Emile Zola et from Jules Verne
 - build a language models based on jules verne books
 - build a free french books recommander system